- Disposable facemask

 Step 9: Clean the area with moistened cloths, the carefully dispose of the cloths.

 Clean the entire work area and anything nearby where dust may have landed with another wet rag.
 Dispose of the rag with the others, and tape that bag closed.

 Step 10: Paint over the area from which you loosened a sample (then discard the paintbrush).

 Seal the area from which you took the sample by applying a thick, thorough coat of any kind of paint.
 When the paint dries it will prevent any more dust from kicking up.
 Discard the paintbrush in a plastic bag.

 Step 11: Carefully remove and dispose of the protective gear worn during the process.

 Carefully remove your coveralls or clothes, facemask, and gloves, and dispose of them in the trash bag with the paint brush and tape it up.
 Dispose of all trash correctly.

-Check the National Voluntary Laboratory Accreditation Program’s website for an EPA-certified asbestos-testing lab that will take your sample.
-You may require a printer to print out a submission declaration form.
-Follow their instructions for submitting your samples.
-It can take three weeks or more for a response to a sample collected by a homeowner, so plan ahead, and be patient.
+Check the National Voluntary Laboratory Accreditation Program for a list of EPA-certified asbestos-testing lab that will take your sample, and follow their instructions for submission.
+It can take three weeks or more for a response to a sample collected by a homeowner, so plan ahead and be patient.
 Samples collected by EPA-certified professionals can be tested in as little as 48 hours, which may make the premium of paying a pro worth it for you.